Ivy-Apps/ivy-wallet/README.md

 Imagine Ivy Wallet as a manual expense tracker that will replace the good old Spreadsheet.

-Track your expenses - fast, on-the-go, and get answer to these 3 essential questions:
+Track your expenses - fast and on-the-go: t get an answer to these 3 essential questions:

 1) Exactly how much money do I have right now in all accounts combined?